-James Laws has an extensive background in agriculture with over 39 years of work experience.
+Mr. James Laws has an extensive background in agriculture and food processing with over 40 years of experience.
 He has worked across Canada in a variety of senior agribusiness-related roles and has lived and worked overseas on international development projects as well as private-sector farm operations.
 His current employment as an Agricultural Consultant has led him to work overseas, including in Suriname, Senegal, Tanzania, Kenya, Togo and Ecuador.

-Prior to starting his consultation business, he served as the Executive Director of the Canadian Meat Council from January 2004 to September 2016.
-Prior to that, he was Executive Director of the Canadian Farm Business Management Council from 1999 to 2003.
+Prior to starting his consultation business, he served as the Executive Director of the Canadian Meat Council from 2004 to 2016 and was the Executive Director of the Canadian Farm Business Management Council from 1999 to 2003.
 He has been serving on Farm Credit Canada’s Board of Directors since 2017.

 Govert Verstralen is a former Principal Officer and past President and CEO of Rabobank Canada.
 He has over 45 years of experience and knowledge of the banking and financial industry and broad knowledge of the agribusiness sector.
 Govert was a member of the North American Compliance Committee and the Operational Risk Management Committee.
 Govert was also a Business Developer at Rabobank in the food and agri-business sector.